Techkicker33/automatebs-practice-problems/README.md

-# automatebs
+# Automate the Boring Stuff
-practice from automate the boring stuff
+This repos is my usage for practice problems from Automate the Borting Stuff 2nd Ed.